AI Orchestration Services

 Multi-model pipelines

 Orchestration that routes each step in a workflow to the model best suited for its cost and capability requirements, because sending every query to your most powerful model is like using a surgeon to file paperwork.
-Fast classification tasks (intent detection, document type routing, sentiment scoring) go to Claude Haiku or GPT-4o mini at $0.15-0.60/million tokens.
-Complex reasoning, synthesis, and generation tasks go to Claude Sonnet or GPT-4o at $3-15/million tokens.
-Structured extraction from known schemas uses function calling with a mid-tier model.
-Code generation and analysis uses a specialist code model.
-Smart routing reduces total inference cost by 40-70% compared to routing everything to the top-tier model, with accuracy trade-offs measured against your evaluation dataset, not assumed.
-Model fallback logic switches to a backup provider when primary model latency exceeds your SLA threshold.
+Fast classification goes to a small model; complex reasoning goes to a frontier model.
+Smart routing cuts total inference cost by 40-70%, with accuracy trade-offs measured against your evaluation dataset, not assumed.
+Fallback logic switches providers when latency breaches your SLA.
+Routing spans Claude Haiku, GPT-4o mini, Claude Sonnet, and GPT-4o.

 RAG with re-ranking